ml4ai/mliis/README.md

 # Meta-Learning Initializations for Image Segmentation

-Code for meta-learning and evaluating initializations for image segmentation.
+Code for meta-learning and evaluating initializations for image segmentation as described in our paper <https://arxiv.org/abs/1912.06290>.

 ## Setup